JAndrassy/WiFiEspAT/README.md

 * (1) [Jiri Bilek's firmware](https://github.com/JiriBilek/ESP_ATMod#description)
 * (2) larger size of available bytes is reported (unencrypted size)
 * (3) it is not possible to receive UDP message larger than the configured buffer
-* (4) SSL server expects all client data to be read at once, so it only works with large buffer
-* (5) it is possible to use the [SSLClient library](https://github.com/OPEnSLab-OSU/SSLClient) for TLS 1.2 on 32bit MCU
+* (4) it is possible to use the [SSLClient library](https://github.com/OPEnSLab-OSU/SSLClient) for TLS 1.2 on 32bit MCU

 ## AT firmware versions